 - a letter of nomination from a faculty member at a Canadian university summarizing the research contributions reported in the dissertation and evidence for why the dissertation is worthy of a “best HCI dissertation award”,

-- a short resume for the nominee, including a list of publications,
+- a resume for the nominee, including a complete list of publications,

 - an electronic version of the nominee’s doctoral dissertation.